rodrisenovilla/RNAseq/README.md

 # **RNAseq Analysis**

-This branch is compilation of the code (most R) used for different RNAseq analysis, most of it originally learned at HarvardX with Michael Love (DESeq2 developer).
+This branch is compilation of the code (most R) used for different RNAseq analysis, most of it originally from HarvardX / Michael Love (DESeq2 developer).

 ### Support or Contact